Frequently Asked Questions: Dogs

-What is the COST compared to a Dog Trainer?
+What is the COST of OSCAR Therapy compared to the cost of a Dog Trainer?

 Start to finish, our work is less expensive and more effective than a dog trainer.
 We speed up the animal's learning process many times over.
 What a traditional trainer would spend 7 or more one-hour lessons on, we can teach in one hour.